-Looking to Kmart for a cheap heater to keep you warm in winter?
+Looking to Kmart for a cheap heater to keep you warm in the cooler months?
 Find out which models pass the pub test in this Canstar Blue review.

 Does Kmart sell heaters?

 Yes, Kmart stocks a small, budget range of electric heaters, all priced under $80.
-The range includes oil heaters, radiant heaters, ceramic heaters and fan heaters − sold under the Anko brand.
-All Kmart heaters come with a safety tip-over switch and a 12-month manufacturer’s warranty for added protection.
+The range includes oil heaters, radiant heaters, ceramic heaters, and fan heaters − sold under the Anko brand.
+All Kmart heaters come with a safety tip-over switch, overheat protection, and a 12-month manufacturer’s warranty for added protection.

 Best Kmart heaters TO BUY

-Here are the best Kmart heaters to buy, based on functionally, features and price:
+Here are the best Kmart heaters to buy, based on functionality, features, and price:

 - Ceramic Heater: $29 RRP*